donaldboulton/minimal-mistakes/my_collections/_posts/2018-02-22-post-Letter-Avatar.md

 ### Modify _main.js_

-Adding the modified MVC .js to my _main.js and add a avatar.scss file for width and height.
+Adding the modified MVC .js to my _main.js.

+Then create and register avatar.scss file in minimal-mistakes.scss, for width, height and rounded images.

 {% include gallery caption="Gravtar, Avatar, Letter Avatar." %}